guider23/Onepiece/README.md

 ## What is this?

 OnePiece is your invisible coding assistant that helps you tackle tough online coding exams.
-Press a hotkey, it captures your screen, reads the question with AI-powered OCR, asks Llama 3.1 for the answer, and either shows it to you or types it automatically.
+Press a hotkey, it captures your screen, reads the question with AI-powered OCR, asks Own Intelligence for the answer, and either shows it to you or types it automatically.
 All completely stealth - no tab switching, no windows popping up.

 ## Features